voorhoede/voorhoede-website/README.md

 All components are documented with a README.md file in their own folder.
 Other documentation can be found [here](_docs/)

+## Analytics measurement
+Analytics is managed with Google Tag Manager further info can be found [here](_docs/analytics.md)

 ## Useful links

 * [Local environment](http://localhost:3278)